 Meet Monet, a member of our Child Witness Program!
 Monet is the first accredited Facility Dog to work in the Criminal Justice System in the Region of Waterloo.
 Monet works alongside our Caseworkers, supporting children and youth who are victims or witnesses of crime.

-The introduction of Monet to our professional team will enhance our trauma-informed practice and better support the emotional and mental health needs of our clients through the criminal court process.
+The introduction of Monet to our professional team has enhanced our trauma-informed practice to better support the emotional and mental health needs of our clients through the criminal court process.

-The benefits that Monet provides to victimized young people and their families includes:
+The benefits that Monet provides to victimized young people and their families include: